SEI-TAS/kalki-device-controller/README.md

 # Device Controller

-The DeviceController's purpos is to process DeviceStatuses for suspicious behavior and send Device updates & commands to the IoT Interface
+The DeviceController's purpos is to process DeviceStatuses for suspicious behavior and send Device updates & commands to the IoT Interface.

+Kalki is an IoT platform for allowing untrusted IoT devices to connect to a network in a secure way, protecting both the IoT device and the network from malicious attackers.

+Kalki comprises a total of 8 GitHub projects:
+- kalki-node-setup (Kalki Main Repository, composes all non-UI components)
+- kalki-controller (Kalki Main Controller)
+- kalki-umbox-controller (Kalki Umbox Controller)
+- kalki-device-controller (Kalki Device Controller)
+- kalki-dashboard (Kalki Dashboard)
+- kalki-db (Kalki Database Library)
+- kalki-iot-interface (Kalki IoT Interface)
+- kalki-umboxes (Kalki Umboxes, sample umboxes and umboxes components)

 ## Prerequisites
  - Docker is required to compile and run this program.